notsecret32/schedule-diary/gui/README.md

 The web application will be used as a Telegram Mini App to view the schedule.

+**So, how do I get a link to a web application?**

+Answer: It's simple, there is a GitHub Action that automatically creates GitHub Pages and updates its contents.

 ## How to run?

 There is nothing complicated here, you need to go to this directory (`gui`) and execute the following commands: